Anti-doping chief: Russia must 'show contrition'

 (CNN)Russia must "show some contrition to the sporting world" regarding allegations of state-sponsored doping, says a leading anti-doping official.

-Joseph de Pencier, who is the head of the Institute of National Anti-Doping Agencies (iNADO) told CNN that it was right for a group of national anti-doping bodies to call for a ban on Russian sports organizations competing in international sporting events and the country hosting competitions until it "gets its house in order."
+Joseph de Pencier, who is the head of the Institute of National Anti-Doping Agencies (iNADO), also told CNN that it was right for a group of national anti-doping bodies to call for a ban on Russian sports organizations competing in international sporting events and the country hosting competitions until it "gets its house in order."

 "Until they acknowledge their problems, until they show some contrition about what they've done to the sporting world (then) they really they ought not to be competing and their athletes ought not to be welcome at sporting events," de Pencier said.